in0finite/NetworkDiscoveryUnity/README.md

 - Can lookup specific servers on the internet (outside of local network).

-- Has a separate [GUI script](/NetworkDiscoveryHUD.cs) for easy testing.
+- Has a separate GUI script (`NetworkDiscoveryHUD`) for easy testing.

 - Has support for custom response data.